MLIS MyGrad Application

 Please respond in approximately 350 words or less.

-- If you are less familiar with the field, you can do some preliminary research on current trends and issues by referencing websites like this: http://www.ala.org/transforminglibraries/future/trends.
-Also, if you are not sure how to get started, visit your local library and ask a librarian!
+- If you are less familiar with the field, you can do some preliminary research on current trends and issues by referencing websites like this: http://www.ala.org/tools/future/trends.

 - We are looking for your thoughts on trends and issues, not a citation-heavy research paper.
 If you do include citations, you may use the style of your choice.